sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dmraid-events</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Device-mapper event tool (dmevent_tool) and DSO
+Short desc    : Device-mapper event tool (dmevent_tool) and DSO
 URL          : http://people.redhat.com/heinzm/sw/dmraid
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Provides a dmeventd DSO and the dmevent_tool to register devices with it
+Descript     : Provides a dmeventd DSO and the dmevent_tool to register devices with it
              : for device monitoring.
 All active RAID sets should be manually registered
              : with dmevent_tool.
 ```